 Acknowledging that uncertainty is the new normal is a critical first step for Finance.
 Yet forward-thinking CFOs aren’t just acknowledging uncertainty—or even merely adapting to it.
 Instead, they’re proactively leveraging what seems like chaos to others into a strategic advantage.

-And they’re doing so by engaging in these six key practices:
+And they’re doing so by engaging in these three key practices.

 Using & Optimizing New Technology

 Finance, like the rest of the world, is in the middle of a digital transformation.
-Yet while marketing, logistics, and sales have made the transition from paper-based systems to automated ones, Finance still relies on manual tools, such as spreadsheets, Word docs, and binders, to manage much of the close.
+Yet while marketing, logistics, and sales have made the transition from paper-based systems to automated ones, accounting and finance teams at higher education institutions are still relying on manual tools, such as spreadsheets, Word docs, and binders, to manage much of the close.

 These tools prohibit access to real-time data and stymie the necessary transition to modern accounting.
 Spreadsheets alone reduce efficiency while simultaneously increasing the likelihood of errors.